smarticoai/public-api/README.md

-# The library for communication with Smartico API
+# Smartico Public API
-- Allows to make requests and receive a response over https
-- Describes data types

-# Install in your application
+API allows you to build and manage Smartico Gamification context on behalf of the user.
+It can be used in the JS/TS based frontend or in NodeJS backend

+# Installation

 ```bash
 npm install --save @smartico/public-api